How to Plan a Grand Canyon Vacation – Part II

 Did you miss Part I of our how-to series?
 Find it here.

-In between ogling the main attraction from every angle, you’ll want to explore the many historical buildings, national landmarks, activities and local businesses that provide context for the grandest canyon.
-The historic center of Grand Canyon Village includes numerous park structures, many of which are National Historic Landmarks.
-The must-see Historic Village, planned by the National Park Service, is the largest example of Park Service town planning in the park system.
-Legendary architect Mary E. J. Colter designed nearly half of the buildings included in the district.
-Take a self-guided walking tour or wander as you will.
+Though the beauty of the Grand Canyon is ultimately the main attraction, the picturesque Grand Canyon Historic Village is a must see to truly experience the Grand Canyon and its history.
+There are many historical buildings, national landmarks, and local businesses that deserve attention.
+Be sure to include some of our must-see sights to make your visit to Grand Canyon a more memorable one.
+The district comprises the historic center of Grand Canyon Village and includes numerous park structures, many of which are National Historic Landmarks.
+The Village, planned by the National Park Service, is the largest example of Park Service town planning in the national park system.
+Architect Mary E. J. Colter designed almost half of the buildings included in the district, including Hopi House, Bright Angel Lodge, and Lookout Studio.
+Other buildings included in the district are the Grand Canyon Train Depot, El Tovar, the Buckey O’Neill Cabin and the Red Horse Cabin.